 - Clubs 76-150 members – $350 annual premium

 - Clubs 151 members and higher – $450

 *The average cost for a club to secure this coverage on an individual basis is $750-$1,000.

 - $10,000,000 – Aggregate – shared by all clubs

 Members should note that all coverage-related questions should be directed to West’s Insurance Agency and not the AHA.
 (Unfortunately, the AHA cannot assist with such inquiries).
 West’s Insurance Agency, the experts on the homebrew club insurance enrollment and coverage details, will be glad to address your questions.

-West’s Insurance Agency has set up a homebrew club insurance frequently asked questions page.
+West’s Insurance Agency has also set up a homebrew club insurance FAQ.